Northeastern hosts Vuga and Monmouth - WTOP News

 Boston; Thursday, 7 p.m.
 EST

 The Huskies are 4-6 on their home court.
-Northeastern is fourth in the CAA with 9.1 offensive rebounds per game led by Chris Doherty averaging 1.9.
+Northeastern has a 3-14 record against opponents above .500.

-The Hawks have gone 5-9 against CAA opponents.
-Monmouth allows 75.0 points to opponents and has been outscored by 15.1 points per game.
+The Hawks are 5-9 against CAA opponents.
+Monmouth ranks third in the CAA scoring 30.7 points per game in the paint led by Myles Foster averaging 10.8.

-The Huskies and Hawks meet Thursday for the first time in CAA play this season.
+The Huskies and Hawks face off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Jahmyl Telfort is shooting 46.2% and averaging 15.9 points for the Huskies.
-Coleman Stucke is averaging 1.9 made 3-pointers over the last 10 games for Northeastern.
+TOP PERFORMERS: Jahmyl Telfort is scoring 15.9 points per game and averaging 4.6 rebounds for the Huskies.
+Coleman Stucke is averaging 2.5 made 3-pointers over the last 10 games for Northeastern.

-Myles Foster is scoring 12.2 points per game with 6.6 rebounds and 1.6 assists for the Hawks.
-Jack Collins is averaging 9.9 points and 4.6 rebounds while shooting 33.0% over the past 10 games for Monmouth.
+Jakari Spence is averaging 3.9 points for the Hawks.
+Foster is averaging 12.1 points over the last 10 games for Monmouth.

 LAST 10 GAMES: Huskies: 2-8, averaging 64.3 points, 31.4 rebounds, 12.1 assists, 3.9 steals and 3.6 blocks per game while shooting 41.3% from the field.
 Their opponents have averaged 75.6 points per game.